comp426-2022-spring/a99-porrima/README.md

 An open source healthcare management app, aimed to organize and assist in the process of interacting with the healthcare system.

+## Demo Video

+To find out more about the website and it's functionality, watch this [video](https://drive.google.com/file/d/1-y9WJAebOdZtfaxghzpMVZAWbZwOj35I/view?usp=sharing).

 ## Developers

 The team for this project is comprised of students at UNC-CH.